Panxatony/uptimelab-blade-cluster01/README.md

 ## 👋 Introduction

-The following components will be installed in your [k3s](https://k3s.io/) cluster by default.
+The following components are installed in the [k3s](https://k3s.io/) cluster.
 Most are only included to get a minimum viable cluster up and running.

 - [flux](https://toolkit.fluxcd.io/) - GitOps operator for managing Kubernetes clusters from a Git repository
 - [kube-vip](https://kube-vip.io/) - Load balancer for the Kubernetes control plane nodes